Unsupervised Hierarchical Skill Discovery: Related Work

-Several methods aim to learn multilevel task hierarchies, commonly formalised as HTNs \citep{erol1994htn}.
+Several methods aim to learn multi-level task hierarchies, commonly formalised as HTNs \citep{erol1994htn}.
 These approaches can be broadly divided into those that rely on structured symbolic input and those that operate under weak supervision.
 Structured-input methods assume substantial prior knowledge in the form of annotated plans, logical schemas, or explicit skill decompositions.
 For example, HTN-Maker~\citep{htn_maker}, Circuit-HTN \citep{circuit_htn}, and CurricuLAMA \citep{carricullama} induce hierarchical structures from heavily annotated data, requiring domain expertise to label and segment tasks, as well as access to correct skill sequencing.

-In contrast, some approaches attempt to infer hierarchical structure directly from demonstrations using some form of labels.
-CC HTN~\citep{clique_chain_htn} and the Ordered Memory Policy Network (OMPN)~\citep{OMPN} learn hierarchical structure from demonstrations; however, OMPN still depends on action labels, known skill orderings at inference time, and a predefined hierarchy depth.
-Grammar-based methods~\citep{other_rl_grammar} similarly extract hierarchies from sequences of primitive actions.
+In contrast, weakly supervised approaches attempt to infer hierarchical structure directly from demonstrations using some form of labels.
+Clique-Chain HTN~\citep{clique_chain_htn} and OMPN learn hierarchical structure from demonstrations; however, OMPN still depends on action labels, known skill orderings at inference time, and a predefined hierarchy depth.
+Grammar-based methods~\citep{other_rl_grammar} similarly extract hierarchical macro-actions from sequences of primitive actions.